zhangyuang/egg-react-ssr/README_en-US.md

 <img src="https://img.alicdn.com/tfs/TB1X1CsnET1gK0jSZFrXXcNCXXa-750-990.jpg" width="300">

 ## Sponsors
 If this project is helpful to you, consider buying us a coffee.
-The sponsors will be used for team building instead of self consumption.
+Your funds will be used for team building instead of self consumption.

 If you are not on our __[Sponsor List](http://ykfe.net/guide/donate.html)__, please create an [issue](https://github.com/ykfe/egg-react-ssr/issues) for that.